alex-sh-yau/VAE/README.md

 ### Model

+#### Encoder
 The current VAE model is made up of a neural network that takes in a certain number of assets as input nodes, X.
 The data is compressed through a hidden layer of X/2 nodes, then down to a latent space layer, z, of X/4 hidden nodes.
-The mean and standard deviation is sampled from the latent distribution of z with ReLu and SoftPlus activation functions, respectively.
+The mean and standard deviation is sampled from the latent distribution of z with ReLu and SoftPlus activation functions, respectively
-(z_mean and z_stddev)
+(z_mean and z_stddev).

 Using the reparameterization trick, a randomly initialized normal distribution with a mean of 0 and standard deviation of 1 is multiplied with z_stddev.
 Adding this to z_mean gives us a "newly configured" latent space z, which sufficiently allows for backpropagation of the neural network during training.
-[For a better explanation of the reparameterization trick: https://www.jeremyjordan.me/variational-autoencoders/]
+*[For a better explanation of the reparameterization trick: https://www.jeremyjordan.me/variational-autoencoders/]

+#### Decoder
+From this reparameterized z-space, data is sampled by variational inference, then decompressed back to a feature space of X nodes.
+Through testing various configurations of the neural network, it was found that applying the reparameterization trick to this final output layer provided better results.
+*Need to prove this

-the data is decompressed from the latent space through another hidden layer of X/2 nodes, to varied output features of X nodes with mean and standard deviations characteristic of the input features.
+to varied output features of X nodes with mean and standard deviations characteristic of the input features.